 The Houston Whiteside Historical District has a number of decorated homes.
-This one, at Plum Street and First Avenue, features a talking, singing automated Santa.
+This one, at Plum Street and First Avenue, features a talking, singing automated Santa (a weather resistant version of a Gemmy Industries Santa).
 The district is roughly bordered by the BNSF railroad tracks on the North, Avenue B on the South, Elm Street to the West and Pershing Street to the East.

 Other Sites of Note

 Cargill's grain elevator near 3rd Ave and K-61 features a decades-old star.
 See more in this blog post

 .
 I remember in the 1970s one could see stars atop grain elevators in the distance all over the place.
 This is not the case anymore.

 Hutchinson Community College has a Merry Christmas sign and star atop Lockman Hall, visible along the east side of North Plum Street just north of East 11th Ave.
 If you're lucky enough to have snow, you can have some fun photographing this as there's an electronic message sign just out of frame that lends various colors to the snow.
 I opted for a moment with deep blue.